krzentner/language-world/data/text-davinci-003/goal_md/stick-pull-1.md

 Steps: 1.
-Put gripper above the stick  2.
-Grab the stick with the gripper  3.
-Push the stick against the thermos to move it  4.
-Move the thermos to the target location
+Reach out and grab the stick  2.
+Put gripper around stick  3.
+Push the stick against the thermos to push the thermos 4.
+Pull the stick towards the target destination
-    First, put the gripper above the stick.
-    - When the robot's gripper is not vertically aligned with stick, move the robot's gripper until the robot's gripper is vertically aligned with the stick and the robot's gripper is closed
+- When the robot's gripper is not near the stick, move the robot's gripper until the robot's gripper is near the stick
-    Now that the gripper is lined up, examine the angle from which the robot can push the the stick against the thermos.
+- When the robot's gripper is near the stick and the robot's gripper is open, move the robot's gripper until the robot's gripper is around the stick and the robot's gripper is closed
-    - When the robot's gripper is vertically aligned with stick and the stick is not pushing against thermos, move the robot's gripper until the stick is pushing against the thermos
+- When the robot's gripper is around the stick and has a grip on the thermos, move the robot's gripper until the robot's gripper is in front of the thermos
-    As long as the stick looks like it is still pushing against the thermos, move it to the target location.
+- When the robot's gripper is in front of the thermos, move the robot's gripper until the robot's gripper is near the target destination
-    - When the robot's gripper is pushing against the thermos, move the robot's gripper until the robot's gripper is near the target location with the thermos
+- When the robot's gripper is near the target destination, move the robot's gripper until the robot's gripper is forward aligned with the target destination